Code-Institute-Submissions/WelshDan-fanzone/README.md

 - Information messages have not been added
 - Error messages are the default messages
 - There needs to be more Validation checks
 - Lighthouse does not return a very good rating.
-The website needs to be 'cleaned up'
+The website needs to be 'cleaned up'.
+Image files should be run through a resizing tool like Pillow or OpenCV to reduce image size and speed up loading time.

 Testing results: